git-pull/tao-of-tmux/manuscript/04-server.md

 your home folder will probably be something like `/Users/yourusername`.
 On other systems it may be `/home/yourusername`.
 If you want to find out, just type `echo $HOME`.

+## Clients

+If there is a server, there will be clients connecting to it.

+When you connect to a session and see windows and panes, you're using a client connection into tmux.

+You can retrieve a list of active client connections via:

+{language=shell, line-numbers=off}
+    $ tmux list-clients

+Pretty rare command.
+As well as the other `list-` commands for that matter.
+But they are part of the tools that make tmux highly scriptable should you want to get creative.
+You can learn more about that in [formats](#formats).